62442katieb/NH19-Visualization/README.md

-# NH19-Visualization
+# Reproducible Data Visualization in Python

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/62442katieb/NH19-Visualization/binder-live)

-A collection of notebooks demonstrating plotting with matplotlib.
+A collection of notebooks demonstrating plotting with matplotlib, Seaborn, and Nilearn.
+Using these tools is a great way to produce high-quality figures, which can be reproduced using just your code and data.

 ### Matplotlib and Seaborn Galleries